paulcockrell/tagc-website/src/pages/index.md

       text: >
-        We have a full HFT 30 target course, laid out to STS specification, a 30 target plinking course, an outdoor plinking range and a 45 yard indoor range.
+        We have a full HFT 30 target course, laid out to STS specification, a 30 target plinking course, an outdoor plinking range and a 45 yard indoor range open 24x7.
     - image: /img/air-pistol.png
       text: >
-        There is a very active pistol section within the Club which meets every Friday evening and we meet every Sunday for outdoor rifle shooting.
+        There is a very active pistol section which meets every Friday evening and we meet every Sunday for outdoor rifle shooting.
   description: >
     Tayside Airgun Club was formed in the spring of 2000 by a group of like minded people who needed a safe, secure and reliable place to shoot at